kdeldycke/openerp.buildout/README.md

 1. To play with your OpenERP instance, all you have to do is to point your browser to:

         http://127.0.0.1:8080

-1. Finally, if you want to kill OpenERP's server and client processes, you may use the command below:

-        $ kill `ps -ef | grep openerp-shell | awk '{print $2}'`

 Install OpenERP in the cloud (work in progress)